Table of Contents

 attempt that used case explicitly.

-This version is much tidier.
-That being said, the
+This version is much tidier, but the

 return isn't necessary.
 Stylistically, it makes the code